Have Move-In Questions?

 What if I arrive after the posted hours for check-in?

-If you arrive after the posted check-in hours on either Friday, August 18 or Saturday, August 19, you can still check in at Gibbons House (425 Tree House Drive) until 8:00 p.m.
+If you arrive after the posted check-in hours during undergraduate move-in in August, you can still check in at Gibbons House (425 Tree House Drive) until 8:00 p.m.

 If you must arrive later than the Sunday of Move-In Weekend and you know this now, please contact us.

-Please see the Move-In Times & Locations page for additiional information on late arrivals.
+Please see the Move-In Times & Locations page for additional information on late arrivals.

 How can I plug in all my "stuff"?